GiuseppeRotondo03/Project_V/README.md

-To play the prototype click: [Download (150 Mb)]()
-To see more screenshots of the level [Art Station]() or scroll down to the bottom of the pages

 # #Summary
-The mime goal of this project was to demonstrate my ability as a level designer, both to myself and to the people / companies I send my resume to.
+The mime goal of this project was to demonstrate my ability as a level designer and make a new level for my future FPS game.
+- To play the prototype click: [Download (150 Mb)]()
+- To see more screenshots of the level [Art Station]() or scroll down to the bottom of the pages

 # #Specifications:

+- Only 5 hours available, in one day
-The level must not be flat, players must be able to climb on roofs of buildings / rocks / other to gain height advantage and make the game more complete, dynamic and immersive
+- The level must not be flat, players must be able to climb on roofs of buildings / rocks / other to gain height advantage and make the game more complete, dynamic and immersive
-Making it possible, in a single map, to be able to play both close-range rifles and long-range rifles, supporting the styles of both players
+- Making it possible, in a single map, to be able to play both close-range rifles and long-range rifles, supporting the styles of both players
-Realize the Design using Graybox and tools provided by Unreal Engine, no complex textures For the map there must be elements that suggest to the player the height of the head of a standing enemy, this way the player always knows where to aim
+- Realize the Design using Graybox and tools provided by Unreal Engine, no complex textures
+- For the map there must be elements that suggest to the player the height of the head of a standing enemy, this way the player always knows where to aim
-Level for a FPS with dynamic and fast movement
+- Level for a FPS with dynamic and fast movement
-Must be a map suitable for Search and Destroy, “Location”, Death Match, Free-for-All (TCT) and domination.
+- Must be a map suitable for Search and Destroy, “Location”, Death Match, Free-for-All (TCT) and domination.
-Only 5 hours available, in one day
-Must include new mechanics unique to the level
+- Must include new mechanics unique to the level
-The map must be linked to a place and an event
-(Search and Destroy) Must have 3 sites (A,B,C)
-A must have X accesses
-B must have Y accesses
-C must have Z accesses
-Respond to feedback and upgrade your level

 # #Process